 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual

-The school will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
-The school will always follow up with parents/carers when pupils are not in school.
 This means we need to have at least two up to date contact numbers for parents/carers.
 Parents should remember to update school as soon as possible if numbers or other details change